hathora/hathora-godot-plugin/README.md

 Note the `async()` call.
 Calling `HathoraSDK.lobby_v3.create()` returns a Request object.
 Calling `async()` on the Request object allows you to pause the execution of the function by using the `await` keyword, until a result is obtained.
 The `is_error()` function returns true if there was an error.
 Finally, `lobby_result.as_error().message` allows you to store the error message and display it to the user.
 All endpoints contained in the SDK can be called using this pattern.

 ## SDK Example usage
-This snippet shows how to login and join a lobby by its shortCode:
+This snippet shows how to log in and join a lobby by its shortCode:
 ```gdscript
 var player_nickname = "Nickname"
 var lobby_short_code = "1234"